 \section{Empirical Studies}

 The analytic evaluation of the likelihood presented in Lemma \ref{lem:likelihood} is very tedious.
 Therefore, the following results were obtained by numerically approximating the integrals.
 As illustrated by the simulations below this approximation does not cause problems in the estimation.
 However, we believe that a speed-up of the method is possible if the integrals are analytically computed.
 In order to efficiently enforce the constraint that $\|\theta_1\|_2=\|\theta_2\|_2=1$, we optimize the angles of the polar-coordinates of $\theta_1$ and $\theta_2$ and fix their radii to $1$.
 The angles can then be optimized under the box constraint $[0,\pi]$ (note that $\theta$ and $-\theta$ yield the same model).
 Finally, we note that the likelihood can have singularities because the Laguerre densities \eqref{eq:def_phi_theta} can be zero.
 We overcome the resulting problems in the optimisation, similar to \citet{ZD08}, by repeating the optimisation of the likelihood with several randomly chosen starting values.
-Below we always considered $5$ different, random starting values.
+Below we always considered $10$ different, random starting values.

-Below we illustrate the performance of our estimator in small samples.
-As basis for the simulation we take the dataset from \cite{FWK20} which is available on the website of the journal (on \href{https://doi.org/10.1126/science.abb6936}{https://doi.org/10.1126/science.abb6936} in the supplementary material section).
-We begin with an illustration of our methodology with synthetic data in Section \ref{subsec:simulation} followed by a brief analysis of the above dataset in Section \ref{subsec:real_data}.
+We begin with an illustration of our methodology with synthetic data in Section \ref{subsec:simulation} followed by a brief analysis of a real-world dataset in Section \ref{subsec:real_data}.
 The R-code which is used for both parts is available on github (\href{https://github.com/akreiss/SemiParametric-Laguerre.git}{https://github.com/akreiss/SemiParametric-Laguerre.git}).